pymc-devs/pytensor/doc/extending/pipeline.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The thunk returned by the linker along with input and output containers is unwieldy. :func:`aesara.function` hides that complexity away so that it can be used like a normal function with arguments and return values.
+The thunk returned by the linker along with input and output containers is unwieldy. :func:`pytensor.function` hides that complexity away so that it can be used like a normal function with arguments and return values.